aman-dutta/notes-app/README.md

 # Notes - app

-Note taking made by Node.js from [The Complete Node.js Developer Course](https://www.udemy.com/course/the-complete-nodejs-developer-course-2/)
+Note taking made by Node.js from [The Complete Node.js Developer Course](https://www.udemy.com/course/the-complete-nodejs-developer-course-2/) \
+The npm used are:
+ * yargs
+ * chalk

 ## How to Run